martincartledge/martincartledge.github.io/linked-lists.md

 - finding a node
 - traversing (travelling through) the linked list

-##### sub topic

-> a definition of the sub topic

-- list item to describe sub topic
-- list item to describe sub topic
-- list item to describe sub topic
-- list item to describe sub topic

 > linked lists are made up of what elements

 `nodes`